Adjunct Professor of Medicine

-Research areas include cancer survivorship, breast cancer, and benign breast disease.
+Research areas include breast cancer, hereditary cancer syndromes, cancer survivorship, and benign breast disease.

 The growing spectrum of cancer therapies provides improving prospects for patients.
 Our Baystate Regional Cancer Program practice actively participates in Phase 2 and Phase 3 cooperative group and industry sponsored clinical trials.
 However, identifying which therapies will be successful for individual patients as well as managing the long-term consequences of the treatments remains a challenge.
 This requires multidisciplinary approaches to identify novel diagnostic tools to recognize disease early, indicate targeted therapies and monitor side-effects that develop acutely and cause chronic complications.